Xon/XenForo2-RedisCache/upload/src/addons/SV/RedisCache/_no_upload/README.md

 ## Phpstorm Lua support

-The plugin https://plugins.jetbrains.com/plugin/14698-luanalysis can be used to provide syntax highlighting and inspector support for lua
+The plugin https://plugins.jetbrains.com/plugin/25076-emmylua2 can be used to provide syntax highlighting and inspector support for lua

 ## Igbinary Support

-If igbinary is usable, this add-on defaults to using it as a serialize.
+If igbinary is usable, this add-on defaults to using it as the serializer.
 To suppress this;
 ```php
 $config['cache']['config']['serializer'] = 'php';
 ```